graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 Ugh.
 Anyway, Michael is pretty rude to Proto-Christine at this point, but he’s also desperate to help her (and Laddie).
 The next day, Michael, Sam, and the Frog brothers go to the spooky earthquake hotel, because the lampreys are super weak during the day.
 While Michael rescues Proto-Christine (and Laddie), Sam and the Frog brothers manage to stake one of Kiefer’s gang members.
 Kiefer yells “YOU’RE DEAD MEAT” in a way that is actually incredibly sexy, somehow?
 (ALSO, OH MY GOD I just found out that Kiefer Sutherland was also 21 when this movie came out.
 I NEVER would have guessed he was under 30.
 Sorry for leching on these youths.)
 He almost gets Sam, but Kiefer can’t follow them out into the sun without bursting into flames.
 Because Michael and Proto-Christine (and Laddie) are only half-lampreys, the sun just makes them extra-sleepy.

 But!
 They only have until the sun goes down before Kiefer et al. can pursue them, so they need to prepare for battle.
 Sam asks Dianne Wiest for help, but she thinks he’s just trying to embarrass her and sabotage her relationship with Richard Gilmore.
-So they send their grandpa off on a date and start barricading their home against lampreys.
+So they send their grandpa off on a date to keep him safe and start barricading their home against lampreys.
 They fill water guns with holy water and garlic.
 (Laddie stays asleep, because he’s pretty much a McGuffin and doesn’t actively engage in this film at all.)
 The Frog brothers mention that no two lampreys die the same way.
 And it’s good they clarified, because the filmmakers did save their entire special effects budget for these lamprey deaths, and they get VERY creative with it.

 Anyway, fight fight fight.
 Very disorienting.
 The Frog brothers push one of the lampreys into a bath of holy water, Sam electrocutes one with a stereo somehow, and Michael impales Kiefer on the antlers of one of the grandpa’s taxidermy projects.
 Wow, that was over so fast!
 What a relief!
 Right?